THERE ARE MANY TYPES OF OCD

 Dr. Brodsky clarifies, "OCD takes thousands of forms, not just cleaning or checking...(read more)

 Obsessive Compulsive Disorder takes thousands of different forms.
 It is not just contamination, washing, checking, cleaning, counting, symmetry, or setting things in order that you see on TV or in magazines.
 To find out if you have a type of OCD email a question to Dr. Brodsky for a free consultation.
 If you're ready to start, you can make an appointment online or just call 212-726-2390.
-Teletherapy or in-person sessions are available nationwide in 33 states.
+In person sessions are in New York and New Jersey and teletherapy is nationwide in 36 states for OCD from Washington, DC to Walla Walla, Washington state.
 We're everywhere you are!

 Just being neat isn't OCD, but when it causes delays, inconveniences others, or consumes excessive time it probably is and should be treated by a specialist, Dr. Steven Brodsky clarifies (...read more)

 It can also take the form of hypochondriasis (health or medical worries), hoarding, unwanted sexual doubts (doubts you're straight, gay, lesbian), relationship doubts (whether you or your partner love each other, or might cheat), guilt, over-responsibility, scrupulosity, or religious worries, disturbing harming thoughts, body dysmorphic, reviewing, fear of being a sexual predator or pedophile (or being a victim, or other sexual taboos), checking one's own bodily functions (blinking, swallowing, breathing, pulse, etc.), and many more.
 Below are descriptions of just some of the many common types of OCD: